nasuni-labs/nasuni-api-utilities/README.md

 New AWS regions should be opted-in before using them to create new volumes.

-Misleading terminology: The create volume API has an option that misleadingly references to “cred” in its **Name**: auto_provision_cred.
-Counterintuitively, auto_provision_cred controls the provisioning of encryption keys (PGP), rather than Nasuni cloud credentials.
+Misleading terminology: The create volume API has an option that misleadingly references “cred” in its **Name**: auto_provision_cred.
+Counterintuitively, auto_provision_cred controls the provisioning of encryption keys (PGP) rather than Nasuni cloud credentials.

 Use the List Cloud Credentials NMC API endpoint to obtain the cred_uuid of a credential to use with the create volume NMC API endpoint.\
 **Name**: CreateVolume.ps1